oroinc/documentation/user/back-office/sales/sales-territories.rst

 Enable Territories
 ------------------

 Sales Territories are disabled by default.
-Prior to starting work with territory management, ensure that it is enabled in your Oro application instance.
+Before starting work with territory management, ensure that it is enabled in your Oro application instance.
 For configuration instructions, see the :ref:`relevant guide <sys--configuration--crm--sales-pipeline--sales-territories>`.

 Create a Territory
 ------------------

-Territories menu becomes available under **Sales** in the main menu when the sales territories feature is enabled in system configuration.
+Territories menu becomes available under **Sales** in the main menu when the sales territories feature is enabled in the system configuration.

 To create a new territory: